austinmama/vsrx/known-limitations.md

   show system license
   ```

-  The output should be similar to the following:
+  Output is similar to the following:

   ```
   License usage: